 Deadlines and fees

-The application deadline is December 1st, for matriculation in the fall semester of the following year; you may begin an application after October 1st.
+The application deadline is December 1st at 11:59 pm EST, for matriculation in the fall semester of the following year; you may begin an application after October 1st.
 Ph.D. applications are considered only on this schedule.
 We do not have admissions for the spring semester.

 Applicants must ensure that their complete materials — including transcripts, test scores, letters of recommendation, personal statement, and supporting documents — are submitted by this date in order to be considered for financial aid from or through the university.
 Please do not email or telephone the Graduate Division or the Linguistics Department to confirm that your application is complete; we will contact you if any materials are missing.